Sugababes: 2009–2010: Buchanan's departure and Sweet 7

 After the release of "No Can Do", the group decided not to go on tour in 2009 and instead focus on writing and recording material for their seventh studio album.
 The Sugababes travelled to the United States to work on their seventh studio album, Sweet 7.
 In April 2009, the Sugababes signed a contract with Jay-Z's label Roc Nation, resulting in working with high profile producers.
-Berrabah also collaborated with Tinchy Stryder for the track "Never Leave You", the third single from his second album, Catch 22 in August 2009.
+Berrabah also collaborated with Tinchy Stryder for the track "Never Leave You", the third single from his second album, Catch 22, in August 2009.
 The single debuted on top of the UK charts, making Berrabah the only member of the Sugababes, past and present, to achieve a number one single outside of the group.
 The lead single from Sweet 7, "Get Sexy", debuted at number 2 on the UK Singles Chart in September 2009.
 In September 2009, Berrabah was reported to have left the Sugababes as she had missed two engagements promoting Sweet 7.
 It was also rumored that Jade Ewen, the UK's 2009 Eurovision Song Contest entrant, would be joining the group and replacing Berrabah.
-On 21 September, it was revealed that Buchanan, the sole original member of the group, had departed from the Sugababes and replaced by Ewen.
+On 21 September, it was revealed that Buchanan, the sole remaining original member of the group, had departed from the Sugababes and replaced by Ewen.
 Buchanan revealed on Twitter that it was not her decision to leave, resulting in some journalists describing her as having been "sacked".

-Critics and fans reacted very negatively to the news, and British broadsheet The Guardian ran an article named "Why the Sugababes' show can't go on without Keisha".
-Digital Spy ran an article called "Keisha Buchanan, We Salute You" in which they thanked her for her contribution to "incredible pop songs".
-According to Berrabah and Range, both women had wanted to quit the Sugababes themselves only to find that their group's management decided that they would follow them, rather than find two new members for Buchanan.
-Buchanan stated in 2020 that she did not know that she was ousted from the group until after the public announcement of her departure had already been made.
+Critics and fans reacted very negatively to the news, and The Guardian published an article titled "Why the Sugababes' show can't go on without Keisha".
+Digital Spy ran an article titled "Keisha Buchanan, We Salute You" in which they thanked her for her contribution to "incredible pop songs".
+According to Berrabah and Range, both women had wanted to quit the Sugababes themselves and alleged that Buchanan had become too difficult to work with, so their group's management decided that they would follow them rather than find two new members for Buchanan.
+Buchanan stated in 2020 that she did not know that she was ousted from the group until after her departure had been made public.